 Infectious Diseases Case Conference

-The weekly Infectious Diseases Case Conference is held at University Hospitals Case Medical Center (combined with the VAMC) and separately at MetroHealth Medical Center.
+The weekly Infectious Diseases Case Conference is held at University Hospitals Cleveland Medical Center (combined with the VAMC) and separately at MetroHealth Medical Center.
 Fellows prepare cases which are chosen along with the attending faculty member, because of their enormous interest, teaching points or complex management issues.
 Cases are presented to the body of experts for further advice and input.

 ID Journal Club/Watch